maciej-podgorski/birdnet-go/internal/audio/README.md

 ## Data Flow

-1. **Audio Source** → Raw audio data is captured from devices or streams
+1. **Audio Source** → Raw audio data is captured from devices, streams, or loaded from files
 2. **Buffer Manager** → Data is temporarily stored in analysis and capture buffers
 3. **Audio Processor** → Audio is processed (filtered, converted, etc.)
 4. **Model Manager** → Processed audio is sent to BirdNET for analysis